rust-lang/reference/src/items/unions.md

 ```

 Unions have no notion of an "active field".
 Instead, every union access just
 interprets the storage at the type of the field used for the access.
-The effect
+Reading a
-of reading a union with a different field than it was written to is that of
+union field is equivalent to a [`transmute`]: The data in the union, no matter
-calling [`transmute`].
-Reading data at a bad type results in undefined behavior
+how it was stored there, is transmuted to the type if the field.
+Reading data
-(for example, reading the value `3` at type `bool`).
+at a bad type results in undefined behavior (for example, reading the value `3`

-However, which fields are safe to read and which not is generally not known
+at type `bool`).
+For this reason, all reads of union fields have to be placed
-statically, so all reads of union fields have to be placed in `unsafe` blocks.
+in `unsafe` blocks:

 ```rust
 # union MyUnion { f1: u32, f2: f32 }